Creating Your First Monitor

 Custom Headers

 Section titled “Custom Headers”You can add any number of custom HTTP headers to your request.
-This is useful for:
+This is particularly useful for:

 -

-token to test a protected endpoint. -
+Authentication:: Sending an Authorization token (e.g., a Bearer token) to test a protected endpoint.

-Setting an
+Content Type:: Setting an

-header to request a specific content type (e.g.,application/json
+header to specify a content type (e.g.,application/json

 ). -